 Curing should be performed by one or more of the methods prescribed in the specifications.
-If the liquid membrane method is used, the inspector should assure himself that the required amount of material is being used.
-Due to the normally rough surface texture of shotcrete, it will be necessary to apply the cure from multiple angles and use a heavier application of curing material than that prescribed by the specifications in order to obtain complete coverage of the rough textured surface.
+If the liquid membrane method is used, the Inspector should assure himself that the required amount of material is being used.
+Due to the normally rough surface texture of shotcrete, it will be necessary to use a heavier application of curing material than that prescribed by the specifications in order to obtain complete coverage of the rough textured surface.